locka99/cpp-to-rust-book/features_of_rust/closures.md

 x = 200;
 ```

 Alternatively you can `move` variables used by the closure so it owns them.
-Since our closure is using an integer, move implies copy so our `square` closure has its own `x` assigned the value `100`.
-Even if we change `x` to `200`, the function will still yield the same value
+Since our closure was accessing an integer, the move becomes an implicit copy.
+So our `square` closure has its own `x` assigned the value `100`.
+Even if we change `x` in the outer scope to `200`, the closure has its own independent copy.

 ```rust
 let mut x = 100;